Dr Tim Peterson

 - Fowler K, Peel M, Western A, Zhang L, Peterson T. Simulating runoff under changing climatic conditions: Revisiting an apparent deficiency of conceptual rainfall-runoff models.
 WATER RESOURCES RESEARCH.
 American Geophysical Union.
 2016, Vol. 52, Issue 3.
 DOI: 10.1002/2015WR018068

 - Womera S, Costelloe J, Peterson T, Western A. A synthetic study to characterize alluvial groundwater responses to overbank flood recharge.
-21st International Congress on Modelling and Simulation (MODSIM) held jointly with the 23rd National Conference of the Australian-Society-for-Operations-Research / DSTO led Defence Operations Research Symposium (DORS.
-MODSIM2011.
+21st International Congress on Modelling and Simulation (MODSIM).
+Modelling and Simulation Society of Australia and New Zealand.
 2015.
 Editors: Weber T, McPhee MJ, Anderssen RS.

 View a full list of publications on the University of Melbourne’s ‘Find An Expert’ profile